fpc/FPCSource/packages/pasjpeg/readme.txt

                 for a standard installation.
-jdeferr.pas     defines the error and message text. jerror.pas      Declares JPEG library's error and trace message codes. jinclude.pas    the place to specify system depedent input/output code. jdct.pas        Private declarations for forward & reverse DCT subsystems.
+jdeferr.pas     defines the error and message text. jerror.pas      Declares JPEG library's error and trace message codes. jinclude.pas    the place to specify system dependent input/output code. jdct.pas        Private declarations for forward & reverse DCT subsystems.

 These files contain most of the functions intended to be called directly by